iamtsb/cisco-spa112-status/README.md

 # CISCO SPA112 ATA Line registration status mailer

-This small python script will get status XML data from the Cisco SPA112 ATA, and output or mail line registration status for both lines.
+This small python script will get status XML data from the Cisco SPA112 ATA, and output or mail line registration status for both (sip) phone lines.

 Settings for Cisco SPA and mail can be set in the script file.